JoseLuisManzanaresRivera/asthma/content/posts/Methods and data/index.md

 ---

 * Main data source: National Health Information System.
-This is a public-official data registry.
+This is a **public-official data repository**.
 It covers patients in all public health institutions.
 Available at:  [SINAIS](http://www.dgis.salud.gob.mx/contenidos/basesdedatos/bdc_egresoshosp_gobmx.html)

 * **18 years** of information startitn at 2004 ending  2022.